 Amblyomma americanum

-Transmits Alpha-gal Syndrome (Red Meat Allergy), Ehrlichiosis, Tularemia, Heartland Virus, and Southern Tick-Associated Rash Illness (STARI).
+Can transmit Alpha-gal Syndrome (Red Meat Allergy), Ehrlichiosis, Tularemia, Heartland Virus, and Southern Tick-Associated Rash Illness (STARI).
+Can also transmit Rocky Mountain Spotted Fever.

 American Dog Tick